Gluten-free Lemon Poppy Seed Scones

 - 2 large egg yolks

-2. Add butter to the dry mixture and cut in with a pastry cutter or large fork until the mixture is crumbly and butter is evenly distributed.
-You want pebble-sized pieces of butter to remain in the mixture.
-Place bowl in the fridge.
+2. Add butter and cut mixture with a pastry cutter or large fork until crumbly and pebble-sized pieces of butter are evenly distributed.
+Refrigerate.

 4. Line a large baking sheet with parchment paper.